What is a Breast Revision?

 Scar tissue that has formed around the implant may create a capsular contracture.
 When this occurs, excessive tightening of the capsule will result in a hard feel of the breast.
 Sometimes, in order to correct this, a capsulectomy must occur.
 This is the removal of scar tissue from around the implant.
 In general, silicone implants have a higher incidence of capsular contracture (approximately 10 – 15% chances) than saline implants (5% chance).

 Implant Bottoming Out

-This can occur post-surgery when an implant shifts or moves from its original location.
-This can also occur with aging, gravity, trauma to the chest area, or with excessive scarring.
+This can occur post-surgery when the implant shifts or moves from its original location.
+This can also occur with aging, gravity, trauma to the chest area, or excessive scarring.

 Patients who wish to have their implants replaced will undergo a procedure where an exchange of one or both implants may occur.
-These revision surgeries are generally straightforward.
+Breast revision surgery is performed under general anesthesia as an outpatient procedure in an accredited surgical facility.
 If scar tissue does exist around the implant, an additional step will be taken to remove this.
 Some patients may require a breast lift during the revision surgery.
 In addition, a tissue matrix device known as a strattice may be used if added support is needed.
 The goal of the revision process is to resolve or overcome issues in a way that satisfies the patient’s aesthetic goals.

 - If the breast implants are being removed or replaced

 - If breast replacement is occurring with a silicone or saline breast implant

 - If any additional surgical technique will be needed (i.e. a capsulectomy or a breast lift)

 - If the implants were covered by a manufacturer warranty